 Controversy Surrounding The Bordetella Vaccine

 Much of the controversy surrounding the Bordetella vaccine stems from the fact that many veterinarians do not think it is necessary, especially since the vaccine has the risk of causing some potential side effects.
-These side effects include cancer or weakened defense system.
+These side effects include weakened defense system.
 Many dogs will receive the Bordetella vaccine even though they are not put in “high risk” situations, such as multi-night boarding or training classes.

 Others find kennel cough to be more of a common cold for dogs, caused by elements in their environment rather than Bordetella.
 However, the vaccine can prevent certain respiratory infections including kennel cough.
 It will ultimately be up to the owner whether or not the potential risks outweigh the risk of contracting kennel cough.